-- ▶ The final exam consists of 40 multiple-choice, 10 fill-in-the-blank, and 4 short-essay problems - ▶ There are 2 parts to this exam, each 60 minutes long, with a 60 minute break/reading period - ▶ This exam is cumulative, open book, open notes, but closed technology
+- ▶ The final exam consists of 40 multiple-choice, 10 fill-in-the-blank, and 4 short essay problems - ▶ There are 2 parts to this exam, each 60 minutes long, with a 60 minute break/reading period - This exam is cumulative, open book, open notes, but closed technology

 There will be a comprehensive final exam at the end of the semester.
 This will test your understanding of what you have been studying throughout this entire course.
-Therefore, the final exam is cumulative, ranging over all the material from the readings and our class meetings.
+Therefore, the final exam is cumulative, ranging over all the material from our class meetings and the readings.

 As with the unit exams, the final is open book and open notes.
 However, it is closed technology.
-So be sure to highlight/markup the important parts of the course readings and take good class notes, while carefully organizing them so they are easy to reference during the exam.
+So be sure to highlight/markup the important parts of the course readings and take good class notes.

-Instructions: The final exam will consist
+The final exam will consist of two parts,

-of two parts, worth a total possible score of 1,000.
+worth a total possible score of 1,000.
 Part A will consist of 40 multiple-choice problems and 10 fill-in-the-blank problems.
-Part B will consist of four short essays problems asking you to respond to a new case study.
+Part B will consist of four short essays problems responding to a case study.
 You will have 60 minutes to complete each part of the exam.